opa310/Number-Detection-Neural-Network/README.md

 ## Notes

+- Before generating test output or running predictions, the model must have been trained and generated the `Digit-Recogniser.csv` file
 - Ensure that the `train.csv` and `test.csv` files are formatted correctly.
 - Adjust `BATCH_SIZE` and `LEARNING_RATE` as needed for optimal performance.
 - The project supports Windows, Linux, and macOS.
 Make sure the correct libraries are installed for your OS.